-Welcome to the 2017 season of SCRAM—Stock Car Racing America—RED WHITE & BLUE RACIN' Stock Car Action Game's fictional stock car racing organization!
+Welcome to the 2020 season of SCRAM—Stock Car Racing America—RED WHITE & BLUE RACIN' Stock Car Action Game's fictional stock car racing organization!
+NOW AVAILABLE!

 The premise behind all our fictional card sets is that sometimes it's fun for sports board gamers to play out an open-ended scenario, where you're creating your OWN sports history, rather than re-creating it from what happened in real-life.
 With this set of SCRAM driver cards, you can watch your own personal stock car racing season unfold, with all the drama, excitement and unpredictability of REAL stock car racing!

-This is the sixth consecutive year for SCRAM, and many PLAAY Gamers have conducted full race schedules all six years!
+This is the eighth consecutive year for SCRAM, and many PLAAY Gamers have conducted full race schedules all eight years!
 Our hope for this update is that it will generate another season of memorable table-top "moments!"
 There's enough new and different stuff going on to keep things fresh and interesting, but plenty of continuity, too.
-It'll be, we think, a very comfortable and familiar progression for SCRAM fans moving from 2016 to 2017.
+It'll be, we think, a very comfortable and familiar progression for SCRAM fans moving from 2018 to 2019.

 If you're new to SCRAM, we want you to know that it's loosely patterned after the current pro stock car scene, designed to generate a similar distribution of results.
 However, it's a totally distinct entity.
 These are unique racing personalities, and we feel strongly that after running a few races, you'll begin to develop a real affinity for them as "your guys."
-Don't be surprised if you find yourself talking to your race fan friends about Wayne Montana, Stu Yurich and the Pettis brothers Jordy and Kevin as if they were real racing stars!
+Don't be surprised if you find yourself talking to your race fan friends about Stu Yurich, Ray Bob Walker and the Pettis brothers Jordy and Kevin as if they were real racing stars!
 To YOU, they WILL be!

 With that in mind, here are some of the highlights of the brand-new 2020 SCRAM Season card set...